Virginia Marijuana Laws

 Marijuana laws are changing rapidly, with many states now allowing for the use of the herb for medical uses.
 Virginia marijuana laws do not recognize medical marijuana, while simple possession of less than two ounces of cannabis can result in up to 30 days in jail and/or a $500 fine.
 Meanwhile, the penalty for the sale of five pounds (or more) is five to 30 years in state prison.

-Learn more about Virginia's marijuana laws in the following chart.
+Learn more about Virginia's marijuana laws in the following chart and the information that follows.
 See FindLaw's Drug Charges section for related content.

 |Code Section||54.1-3445, 18.2-247|